dimazhornyk/generic-proving-network/README.md

 - Increasing censorship resistance
 - Making running a prover more economically viable

+> **_NOTE:_**  The project is still under development and not yet ready for production usage.
+It requires additional refining, testing, and auditing.

 ## How it works

 The general idea is to have a network of provers, that can be used by any consumer.
 The consumer can be a rollup, a